 Europeans, including the colonists who arrived in Sydney in 1788, had developed some resistance through earlier exposure to the disease.
-However the local Aboriginal people had not.
+However the local First Nations peoples had not.

 There is still debate over how smallpox broke out in the Sydney area in 1789.
-Its impact on Aboriginal people across Australia was devastating.
+Its impact on First Nations peoples across Australia was devastating.

 David Collins, Judge-Advocate of the colony, April 1789: